 Our Wills services in Tamworth and Ashby de la Zouch

 Our Wills solicitors in Tamworth and Ashby de la Zouch offer a full range of services for people planning for the future of their estate and those dealing with the process or probate and estate administration after a loved one has passed away.

 Our services include:

 - Drafting, reviewing and amending Wills

 - Inheritance Tax Planning

-Your will contains crucial information regarding how your estate will be divided between your family members or friends once you have passed.
-Included in this will be specific details of who will inherit your financial assets, your property and possessions after you’re gone.
+Your Will should contain crucial information regarding how your estate will be divided between your family members or friends once you have passed.
+Included in this will be specific details of who will inherit your financial assets, your property and possessions after you are gone.
 It can also include instructions for your burial and funeral, so long as these instructions abide by the law.

-Included in the will you should state who will be in charge of organising the estate.
-This person will be known as the executor of the will, and it is responsible for ensuring the terms of your will are carried out.
+Included in the Will you should state who will be in charge of handling your estate after you are gone.
+This person will be known as the Executor of your Will, and they will be responsible for ensuring the terms of your Will are carried out.